milan-stancic-valcon/excel-data-generator/README.md

-# Excel Data Generator
+# Excel and CSV Data Generator

-A command-line tool to generate Excel (XLSX) files with random test data.
+A command-line tool to generate Excel (XLSX) and CSV files with random test data.

 ## Installation